getparthenon/parthenon-docs/docs/invoice/invoice-builder.md

 ### setInvoiceNumberGenerator

 Allows you to set an Invoice Number Generator that implements `Parthenon\Invoice\InvoiceNumberGeneratorInterface`.
+See [Invoice Number Generator](./invoice-number-generator)

 ### setInvoiceNumber